kevinwu23/SourceCheckup/README.md

   - Responses: The responses for each of the seven models are provided within each CSV in the Responses folder.
   - Parsed Statements: Each response is parsed for medically relevant statements, which are included as a list within a column.
   - Fact-Citation Pairs: The facts are paired with citations provided to back each response.
+  - Expert Annotations: The question-annotation pairings from medical experts.